-Winter sports, such as sledding, skiing and ice skating, can be tons of fun, but they can also be extremely dangerous.
+Winter sports, such as sledding, skiing, and ice skating, can be tons of fun, but they can also be extremely dangerous.

 While a sprained knee or broken wrist would certainly put a damper on the winter season, a head injury could result in everything from learning and memory problems to coma and death.
 For that reason, wearing a helmet is encouraged for all of these activities.
 Kids who get their kicks on skis need at least one professional lesson before hitting the slopes, and they should never ski alone.
-Budding figure skater and hockey stars should wear wrist guards and lace their skates tightly to provide ankle support.
+Budding figure skaters and hockey stars should wear wrist guards and lace their skates tightly to provide ankle support.